 I’m imaging this.
 I’m imaging conflict.
 My differences are the root of this.
 I accept that I have them.

 But this is where it stops.
 I’ve followed all the paths.
-The reason I’m afraid is because I think I don’t understand because I didn’t understand as a child.
+The reason I’m afraid is that I think I don’t understand because I didn’t know as a child.